Double V campaign: Aims of the Double V Campaign

-From the perspective of victory abroad, the NAACP aimed to increase African American involvement in the war effort, which entailed inspiring Black men and women to contribute to World War II.With this increase in Black military presence, and thus, dedication to their country, the NAACP hoped to prove the value of their presence was reason enough to demand liberty at home.
-In an article titled "Black America Wars On Double Front For High Stakes" by Edgar T. Rouzeau in the Pittsburgh Courier on 7 February 1942, Rouzeau asserted that there were high stakes for Black Americans in the war, writing"Where white America must fight on foreign soil for the salvation of the United States and for the preservation of "democracy," Black Americans must fight and die on these same battlefields, not merely for the salvation of America, not merely to secure the same degree of democracy for Black Americans that white Americans have long enjoyed, but to establish precedent for a world-wide principle of free association among men of all races, creeds and colors.
+From the perspective of victory abroad, the National Association for the Advancement of Colored People (NAACP) aimed to increase African American involvement in the war effort, which entailed inspiring Black men and women to contribute to World War II.
+With this increase in Black military presence, and thus, dedication to their country, the NAACP hoped to prove the value of their presence was reason enough to demand liberty at home.
+In an article titled "Black America Wars On Double Front For High Stakes" by Edgar T. Rouzeau in the Pittsburgh Courier on February 7, 1942, Rouzeau asserted that there were high stakes for Black Americans in the war, writing"Where white America must fight on foreign soil for the salvation of the United States and for the preservation of "democracy," Black Americans must fight and die on these same battlefields, not merely for the salvation of America, not merely to secure the same degree of democracy for Black Americans that white Americans have long enjoyed, but to establish precedent for a world-wide principle of free association among men of all races, creeds and colors.
 That's the black man's stake."
 The campaign lobbied for the US government to declare war on racial prejudice domestically, making up the second half of the Double V. This included lobbying for equal treatment in the military, federal legislation to stop allowing or enforcing poll taxes, criminalizing violence, such as lynching or mob induced, and new legislation for fair employment practices, especially in wartime industries.
 These demands were very relevant in the World War II era, given that many African Americans involved with the NAACP understood that the US's fight against Hitler's actions against Jews was an inherent contradiction since the government would do nothing about the oppression of Black Americans.